‘The Voice’ Spoilers: The Battle Rounds Begin, Celebrity Advisers Debut & Coaches Surprising Saves

-The Voice will welcome the show’s new set of celebrity advisers as well as begin the fan-favorite battle rounds as the show moves forward into the season, as more singers attempt to remain the competition.
+The Voice will welcome its new set of celebrity advisers and begin the fan-favorite battle rounds as the show moves forward into the season.

 The series’ blind auditions will come to an end as the superstar coaches finalize their teams and strategize how to best showcase the strengths of their performers.